Tournedos Rossini

 RECIPE Preparation

 3. Season filets with salt & pepper.
 In a large skillet over medium heat.
 Melt the duck fat in a large skillet over medium-high flame.
-Sear the filets until desired doneness, about 5 minutes each side for medium-rare.
+Sear the filets until desired doneness, about 5 minutes on each side for medium-rare.
 Remove to a cutting board to rest, tent with foil to keep warm.

 4. Discard all fat from the skillet.
 While the pan is still hot, add the Madeira, scraping up all the beefy bits on the bottom.
 Add the demi-glace mixture, cook until reduced, then remove from heat and stir in the truffle butter.
-Taste for seasoning and add salt & pepper, if necessary.
+Taste for seasoning and add salt and pepper, if necessary.
 Keep warm.

-5. Heat a small, dry skillet over high flame.
+5. Heat a small, dry skillet over a high flame.
 When hot, sear the foie gras slices until golden brown, about 60 seconds on each side.
 Remove to paper toweling.

-6. On each of two plates, place the potato cake in the center and top with the filet mignon then foie gras.
+6. On each of the two plates, place the potato cake in the center and top with the filet mignon then foie gras.
 Spoon the sauce over and around.
 Top with freshly shaved truffle.